DavidJKTofan/davidtofan.com/content/articles/ciso-guide-securing-ai-cloudflare/index.md

 ### [Use Case 4: Controlling Access to Self-Hosted AI](#use-case-4-controlling-access-to-self-hosted-ai)

-**The Problem:** Internal AI APIs need to be accessible only to authorized users or services / agents.
+**The Problem:** Internal AI APIs need to be accessible only to authorized users or services / agents and one needs to prevent synthetic identity fraud (SIF).

 **The Solution:** Implement Zero Trust Network Access (ZTNA) and authorization.